 The Flood Infrastructure Fund (FIF), administered by the Texas Water Development Board (TWDB), provides financial assistance in the form of loans and grants for flood control, flood mitigation, and drainage projects.

-Current opportunities: ★★★ The TWDB invites entities to submit information on projects to be included in the SFY 2024-2025 Flood Infrastructure Fund IUP.
-To be included in the initial project priority list, entities must submit a completed abridged application by 11:59 p.m. on April 15, 2024.
-For more information on eligibility and how to apply, please visit the TWDB website.
-Please also join the mailing list to receive notices of all solicitations and deadlines.★★★
+Current opportunities: The TWDB may accept completed abridged applications for projects to be included in the SFY 2024-2025 Flood Infrastructure Fund IUP.
+The initial deadline has passed; however, projects may be added to the bottom of their respective category prioritization list.
+For more information on eligibility and how to apply, please email FIF@twdb.texas.gov and visit the TWDB FIF Webpage.
+Please also join the TWDB Mailing List to receive notices of all solicitations and deadlines.

 Flood Mitigation Assistance Program